Diabetic retinopathy and contrast: what early signs look like

 A contrast sensitivity test cannot stage retinopathy.
 The clinical staging framework — mild, moderate, severe non-proliferative; proliferative; with or without diabetic macular edema — comes from the structural exam, OCT, and (where indicated) fluorescein angiography or OCT angiography.
 CSF gives a single functional axis; staging needs the picture.

 A single result is a snapshot, not a trend.
-Test-retest variability is real even with well-validated clinical instruments — the Pelli-Robson chart, for instance, has a published test-retest repeatability of about ±0.15 log units and a smallest-clinically-meaningful change of around ±0.30 log units (Mäntyjärvi & Laitinen, 2001).
-One below-typical result on one afternoon is much weaker evidence than a sustained shift across multiple sessions on the same setup.
+Test-retest variability is real even with well-validated clinical instruments — the Pelli-Robson chart, for instance, is repeatable to within about ±0.15 log units (one chart step), so a change only counts as real at about ±0.30 log units, or two steps (Elliott, Sanderson & Conkey, 1990).6 One below-typical result on one afternoon is much weaker evidence than a sustained shift across multiple sessions on the same setup.

 The shape this leaves you with: useful tracking signal, real biological basis, modest specificity.
 That is what makes it an honest screening adjunct rather than a stand-alone test.